Montpellier Business School: History

-In 2017, Montpellier Business School received from the French State the qualification of Private Higher Education Institution of General Interest (EESPIG), which attests to the absolute non-profit making nature of its activities.
-Montpellier is the 1st higher education institution to obtain the Professional Gender Equality Certification.
+Rankings

+In 2024 MSBS was ranked 69th in Europe overall by the Financial Times, with its flagship MiM program being placed at 40th.

+In 2025 Le Figaro placed the MiM at 13th and the Bachelor Of International Business Administration 10th in its "Classement des écoles de commerce" 2025 (Ranking of schools of business).

 Grande école degrees

 MBS is a grande école, a French institution of higher education that is separate from, but parallel and often connected to, the main framework of the French public university system.
 Grandes écoles are elite academic institutions that admit students through an extremely competitive process, and a significant proportion of their graduates occupy the highest levels of French society.
 Similar to Ivy League schools in the United States, Oxbridge in the UK, and C9 League in China, graduation from a grande école is considered the prerequisite credential for any top government, administrative and corporate position in France.